 What’s the next step?
 If you wan to take the next step, please register for the Orienation- it just takes a few minutes!!

 Psychological Services International (PSI)

 1. Please check the course schedule and make sure that your schedule allows you to participate fully.

-2. Register for the Orientation Session on August 13 or the orientation session on September 1 (this session is free but registration is required).
+2. Register for the Early Bird Orientation Session on August 13 or the orientation session on September 1 (this session is free but registration is required).

 If you have any questions, please email us!!

 4. Pay the remainder before the first session.

 5. To register for the 8 Week MSC course please fill the Registration Form.